 I really enjoyed this film and encourage anyone reading this to go see it!

-One of the most beautiful films I've ever seen This film will leave you speechless - it is quite simply one of the most beautifully crafted films I've ever seen.
+This film will leave you speechless - it is quite simply one of the most beautifully crafted films I've ever seen.
 The animation is breathtaking and possibly the most beautiful animation ever put to screen.
 There really are no words to capture exactly how it makes you feel because this is simply a film that will move you in inexplicable ways.
 Sit down, enter the world that Makoto Shinkai has presented to us and soak in all of the magic.
 Un-be-lievable experience!

 The story of "Dunkirk" depicts the dramatic and real-life story of the Dunkirk evacuations occurring between May 26-June 4 in the spring of 1940.
 During this time, frequent rescue attempts of nearly 400,000 allied soldiers from Belgium, France and the British Empire were continually foiled due to being totally surrounded and cornered by the German Army at the beaches and harbour of Dunkirk, France.